clicktravel-ruthmills/tk-django-recipe-exercise/README.md

 ### GET /recipes/?name=Pi
     [
       {
-        “id”: 1,
+        "id": 1,
-        “name”: “Pizza”,
+        "name": "Pizza",
-        “description”: “Put it in the oven”,
+        "description": "Put it in the oven",
-        “ingredients”: [{“name”: “dough”}, {“name”: “cheese”}, {“name”: “tomato”}] }
+        "ingredients": [{"name": "dough"}, {"name": "cheese"}, {"name": "tomato"}] }
     ]

 ## Example recipe edit
 ### PATCH /recipes/1/
     {
-      “name”: “Pizza”,
+      "name": "Pizza",
-      “description”: “Put it in the oven”,
+      "description": "Put it in the oven",
-      “ingredients”: [{“name”: “casa-tarradellas”}]
+      "ingredients": [{"name": "casa-tarradellas"}]
     }

-Should delete the previous existing ingredients and put “casa-tarradellas” as only ingredient for recipe.
+Should delete the previous existing ingredients and put "casa-tarradellas" as only ingredient for recipe.

 ### Response:
     {
-      “id”: 1,
+      "id": 1,
-      “name”: “Pizza”,
+      "name": "Pizza",
-      “description”: “Put it in the oven”,
+      "description": "Put it in the oven",
-      “ingredients”: [{“name”: “casa-tarradellas”}]
+      "ingredients": [{"name": "casa-tarradellas"}]
     }

 ## Example recipe delete